Nurse Jackie: Plot

 Running low on pills, Jackie steals several thousand dollars' worth of drugs off an epileptic man having a seizure.
 He survives and meets with Jackie: he's an AA sponsor who begins supplying Jackie with pills in exchange for cash.
 He also gives Jackie AA coins that she's able to present to Kevin, falsely claiming to be seeking treatment for her addiction.
 After her dealer is hit by a bus in a freak accident, Jackie begins going through withdrawal and resorts to taking medication prescribed to her anxious daughter.
 This devastates O'Hara.
 Jackie also steals several fentanyl patches from the hospital and blames a temp nurse.
 This results in an investigation and Jackie's urine is collected, although Akalitus disposes of the specimen because she knows what the result will be.
 Meanwhile, Kevin reveals to Jackie that he had a brief affair.
 Although he's willing to work things out, she demands that he move out.
-Her addiction continues to worsen until she brings a junkie into her home who dies after they smoke crack together.
+Her addiction continues to worsen until she brings a junkie into her home who dies after they smoke heroin together.
 After calling O'Hara for help, Jackie breaks down and agrees to go to rehab.

 All Saints is bought by a conglomerate called Quantum Bay with the new hospital administrator being Dr. Mike Cruz (Bobby Cannavale).
 Meanwhile, Jackie goes to rehab and connects with a young addict named Charlie.
 Although she leaves halfway through and returns to work, she remains committed to staying sober.
 Her personal life begins to fall apart as Kevin, upon learning she had an affair with Eddie and he supplied her drug habit, serves her with divorce papers and wants primary custody of their daughters.
 Jackie also spars with Dr. Cruz and his abrasive management style.
 After Charlie relapses, Jackie learns that he's the son of Dr. Cruz, and Cruz learns that she's his friend from rehab.
 Incensed, Cruz fires Akalitus and Eddie for covering up Jackie's addiction.
 As the All Saints staff begins to revolt against his increasingly rigid management, Jackie snaps and Cruz fires her.
 Charlie overdoses and is admitted to the ER; he dies as Jackie attends the birth of O'Hara's child.

 Several months later, Jackie is still committed to her sobriety and has her job back at All Saints, along with Eddie and Akalitus, with Dr. Cruz having left after Charlie's death.
 Jackie is also going through divorce proceedings with Kevin.
 They're able to come to an agreement regarding the custody of their daughters as they finalize their divorce.
 Meanwhile, O'Hara moves back to England and Jackie begins dating a police officer named Frank (Adam Ferrara).
 Jackie learns that her increasingly rebellious daughter Grace is using drugs.
 Her relationship with Frank continues to develop.
 As she approaches one year of sobriety, everything in Jackie's life appears to be on the mend—however, on the day of her anniversary, she takes a pill.